burespe1/semantic-dictionary/drafts/DR_EU_2024-490/location-search-for-transport-on-demand-and-personal-transport-secure-bike-parking-such-as-locked-bike-garage.md

 subcategory: Location search
 ---

-**Location search – _for transport on demand and personal transport - secure bike parking (such as locked bike garage)_** the minimum information required for identifying the location of secure bike parking facilities.

 >A bike parking facility can be addressed as secure when it provides the necessary equipment for locking a bicycle on the available bike racks and protecting it from prevailing climatic conditions and other hazards.